Houdini 21.0 Character KineFX

 Consider the example where two box geometries are connected to a Merge Packed SOP, and the Merge Packed SOP is connected to a Pack Folder SOP:

 When you connect data to the 2nd input of the Pack Folder SOP, the Name and Type parameters are automatically populated with the names and extensions detected from the connected inputs.
-In this case, Name is set to mergepacked1.
-Type is left empty because the mergepacked1 node does not have an extension.
+In this case, Name is set to mergepacked1, and Type is left empty because the mergepacked1 node does not have an extension.
 The rig tree view shows that the Pack Folder SOP has added mergepacked1 to the packed folder structure:

 /